US Visa Wait Times 2026: Current Appointment Delays by Country

 The Bottom Line

 Your visa wait time depends heavily on where and when you apply.
-The good news: most embassies have dramatically improved from the worst pandemic-era backlogs.
+The good news: most embassies have dramatically improved from the worst pandemic-era backlogs, and earlier dates open up daily through cancellations and new releases.
 The key is being strategic.

 Actionable takeaways:

 Want real-time alerts when appointments open at your embassy?
-VisaSlotWatch monitors multiple locations 24/7 and notifies you instantly when earlier dates become available.
+VisaSlotWatch monitors your locations 24/7 and notifies you instantly when earlier dates become available — free to start.